 What skills do you think they should develop?

 Generation Alpha’s adaptability to modern technologies is remarkable, shaped by their immersion in a fully digital world.
-Yet, they confront challenges like tech-induced fatigue and shortened attention spans.
-To sustain their interest in STEM amid rapid tech evolution, resilience empowers Generation Alpha to persevere through challenges and success in STEM fields.
+Yet they confront challenges such as tech-induced fatigue and shorter attention spans.
+To sustain their interest in STEM amid rapid technological evolution, resilience empowers Generation Alpha to persevere through challenges and succeed in STEM fields.

 What areas will be most exciting to explore in the coming years?

-Precision medicine, especially using CRISPR-Cas9 gene-editing, holds immense promise for correcting genetic mutations and revolutionising disease treatment.
-With precise targeting and efficiency, it offers the potential to permanently target deleterious mutations, marking a ground-breaking advancement in healthcare.
+Precision medicine, especially CRISPR-Cas9 gene editing, holds immense promise for correcting genetic mutations and revolutionising disease treatment.
+With precise targeting and efficiency, it offers the potential to permanently target deleterious mutations, marking a ground-breaking advancement in healthcare. 🐝